slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 ## Step 1

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
-If you're already have that, you can proceed to **Step 2**.
+If you already have that, you can proceed to **Step 2**.

 If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the Open Science Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
 An example request would be: